adobe-apiplatform/user-sync.py/docs/success-guide/setup_config_files.md

 ### Directory Access Configuration File

 If you are driving User Sync from a file, you can skip setting up connector-ldap.yml and instead create a csv file with your entire user list following the "csv inputs - user and remove lists/1 users-file.csv" file example.
-This file is in the examples.config.tar.gz download from the release.
+This file is in the example-configurations.tar.gz download from the release.

 &#9744; Edit the file connector-ldap.yml.
 This file has access information to the directory system.
 Put in username, password, host, and base_dn values.